-- Trusted and safe.
-We are highly regulated and respected in the market.
+- Trusted, safe and respected in the market.
 So much so, that banks themselves use us.

 - Best exchange rates.
 We will not be beaten on price.

 - Because we transact large amounts annually, we can buy and sell at the interbank rate

 - Our retail rates have a far smaller profit margin in them, than our competitors